 (c) the organisation has, in the manner prescribed, requested that its registration be cancelled.

-(12a) The Registrar shall make an application under subsection (12) in every case where it appears to him or her that there are sufficient grounds for doing so.
+(12a) The Registrar must make an application under subsection (12) in every case where it appears to the Registrar that there are sufficient grounds for doing so.

-(13) Proceedings for the cancellation or suspension of the registration of an organisation, or any of its rights under this Act, shall not be instituted otherwise than under this section.
+(13) Proceedings for the cancellation or suspension of the registration of an organisation, or any of its rights under this Act, must not be instituted otherwise than under this section.

 (14) During any period in which —